As the UK climate changes so must our preparation for flood events

 The UK climate is changing and bringing more extreme weather events to our shores, including flooding.

-Whilst having the right home insurance in place can help with the financial cost, the emotional impact is more difficult overcome.
+Whilst having the right home insurance in place can help with the financial cost, the emotional impact is more difficult to overcome.

 However, you can give yourself some control over the risk of flood by investing in some flood protection for your home.